-Table AV.1 provides an overview of the risk screening procedure for the project and proposed measures to mitigate project-related risks.
-When co-designed pilot interventions are developed and activities defined (i.e. exact locations, target groups, types of groundwater use), additional risk screening and (when required) mitigation measures, will be applied as part of the ESMP (see Section III.3).
+Table AV.1 provides an overview of the risk screening procedure for the project and proposed major potential risks, screening procedures and mitigation measures for project implementation in the three pilot areasto mitigate project-related risks.
+During the Inception Phase of the project, wWhen more detailed workplans are codesigned pilot interventions are developed and activities defined (i.e. exact locations, target groups, types of groundwater use), additional risk screening and (when required) mitigation measures, ean will be applied as part of the ESMP (see Part Section III, Section\3).
 This will include screening and ESMP development for the individual USPs proposed for the pilot communities.

-Table AV.1: Risk screening and proposed mitigation (where indicated) in compliance with the Environmental and Social Policy of the Adaptation Fund.
+Table Table 18AV.1: Risk screening and proposed mitigation (where indicated) in compliance with the Environmental and Social Policy of the Adaptation Fund.
+Overview of major potential risks, screening procedures and mitigation measures for the three pilot areas